CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_biomeme.md

 ### Lesion swab
 For each patient, two sterile swabs (provided by Biomeme) are held together and used to swab the inner border of lesion (encircled 20x).
 This will be used for DNA targets (bacteria).
 Repeat with two new swabs (20x), and use this second set of swabs for RNA targets (host genes).

-1. Immerse swabs in 1ml of a 1:1 mix of BLB (0.5ml) and water (BEB; 0.5ml), twirl in media for 1 min, discard swabs.
+1. Immerse swabs intended for DNA in 1ml of a 1:1 mix of BLB from DNA kit (0.5ml) and water (BEB; 0.5ml), twirl in media for 1 min, discard swabs.
+2. Immerse swabs intended for RNA in 1ml of BLB from the RNA kit, twirl in media for 1min, discard swabs
 2. Attach standard lab 1cc syringe to Biomeme filter tip.
 Pump lysate up/down 10x, expel volume
 3. Immediately move to **BPW** wash, pump up/down 1x, expel volume
 4. Immediately move to **BWB** wash, pump up/down 1x, expel volume